M10 Workforce Development

 Training & Consultations with Heather Pressman

-Accessibility consultations for individual museums by appointment Monday, June 9th - Wednesday, June 11th.
+Accessibility consultations for individual museums Monday, June 9th - Wednesday, June 11th.
 In person, Yiddish Book Center.
-Stay tuned for consultation sign up!

 Are you looking for ways to make your museum more welcoming and inclusive for visitors with disabilities?
 Nearly a quarter of the population has a disability, yet many museums struggle to create welcoming spaces and experiences for this significant audience.
 Museum accessibility goes beyond compliance--it's about more than just doorways and ramps--it is about fostering a welcoming environment and ensuring that everyone has the opportunity to engage with museum spaces.
-Come learn simple, actionable steps that museums can take, regardless of size or budget in this interactive session.
+Participants learned simple, actionable steps that museums can take, regardless of size or budget in this interactive session.
 Hosted by the Yiddish Book Center.
+Heather Pressman's bio

 Monday, June 23 12 - 1:30pm.
 Virtual via Zoom.